 Flip Grip Gripes

-I’ve had a day filled with planning and critical thinking, I want to play video games but the options I have require a bit more thought.
+I’ve had a day filled with planning and critical thinking, I want to play video games but the options require a bit more thought.
 I’m looking for simple entertainment and Serious Scramblers came to my rescue.
 Enter this vertical descent and make it to the flag to complete each level.
 Drop from one platform to the next while using two buttons, use your choice of joystick, d-pad, or either trigger buttons to move left and right.
 I preferred to play with the pro controller on my PC to capture Switch footage opposed to handheld mode.
 In handheld mode, the visuals were much too small for my liking.
 I’m seriously sad that this game does not support tate mode or I would have played this entirely with the flip grip.

 This arcade game has sound effects and tunes to match the tone and genre well.
 It has my Wifes’ attention and she enjoyed this aspect too.
-Controller or console will rumble at every platform descended upon, enemy encountered, and level started.
+The controller or console will rumble at every platform descended upon, enemy encountered, and level started.
 Paired with the satisfying sound effects previously mentioned, it’s fitting.

 Mario Bros.
 Arcade homage?

 At level nine the game gives a tip to utilise specifically on the next levels, but not a bad idea to have been using all along: screen-wrapping.
 Do you recall the Mairo Bros.
 Arcade game when you could run to the far side of one screen and appear on the other side?
 Screen-wrapping.
 Use this well in Serious Scramblers to make it further than before.